 Apparently co-written by Stevens with the hit factory who later worked with PET SHOP BOYS, this is a perfect Princess Stephanie Eurodisco record in the vein of ‘I’m Not Scared’.
 The best track on the collection, ‘Funny How’ should have been covered by GIRLS ALOUD and turned into a massive hit.

 The gorgeous synthpop gems ‘Love Is Pain’ and ‘Turn to Stone’ from Cole and co’s most recent album ‘Out of Control’ take their template from here.

 ‘Come And Get It’ is a superb album that can be appreciated on an intellectual level as well as a throwaway pop experience.
 Whether Miss Stevens is actually really singing is a moot point as each of the lead vocals on the album appear to be different; it could be any pretty poppet!
 Rachel Stevens is the girl you should fancy but actually don’t!
 Is her look too flawless?
 Is it because she always appears too pleased with herself?

 It is rumoured THE STREETS’ ‘Fit But You Know It’ is actually about her!
 This aura may have actually hampered the potential of this album.
 Whatever, the craft and quality danceable electro on ‘Come & Get It’ delivered on the path paved by GOLDFRAPP and predicted what was to come with LADYHAWKE, LITTLE BOOTS and LA ROUX.

-‘Come & Get It’ is still available on Polydor Records
+‘Come & Get It’ is still available as a CD or download via Polydor Records

 Text by Chi Ming Lai